-Beginning the search for your perfect ring can be overwhelming.
+Beginning the search for your perfect engagement ring can be overwhelming.
 Apart from the huge variety of designs, unfamiliar jewelry terminology used in names and descriptions can seem like a foreign language.

 Anatomy of a Ring

-|Accent Stone Ring
+|Accent Stone Ring|

 An accent stone ring features diamond embellishments on the shoulders or shank of the ring.
 An engagement ring with a pave diamond band is a popular example.

-A vintage-style ring has a design that evokes a past era.
+A vintage style ring has a design that evokes a past era.
 Popular design eras include Victorian (1837-1900) and Art Deco (1920s-1940s).

-|Ring With Accents
+|Ring With Accents|

-A popular wedding ring choice, an eternity ring features a full circle of gemstones.
+A popular wedding ring choice, an eternity ring features a full circle of diamonds or gemstones.
 Rings that have the appearance of an eternity ring when worn but do not feature a complete circle of gemstones are sometimes described as ‘semi-eternity’ or ‘half-eternity’ rings.

 For a complete guide to shapes, visit the Diamond & Gemstone Shape Guide.

 In technical terms, the setting of a gemstone is how it is held in place.
 However, the setting also plays a central role in the overall appearance of a ring.
 Listed below are twelve of the most common settings.
-It should be noted that the names used to describe settings often varies by country or even jeweler.
+It should be noted that the names used to describe settings often vary by country or even jeweler.